The world of 3D graphics and modeling is dominated by Maya and Blender (well, we’ve just asked 3ds Max to take a break for a while).

 This is indeed one of the differences, but not in all cases it is decisive (ironic chuckles from freebie lovers).

 Both Blender and Maya are amazing in their own right with a lot of great tools and features that allow you to create 3D masterpieces.
-The latest 2022 update of both programs also brought many innovations.
+The latest updates of both programs also brought many innovations.
 But a choice must be made.

 Blender: Good Friend of the Newbies